LeChatP/RootAsRole/book/src/chsr/file-config.md

         "env6"
       ]
     },
-    "root": "privileged", // Default policy for root, privileged, user, inherit "bounding": "ignore", // Default policy for bounding, strict, ignore, inherit "wildcard-denied": "*", // Characters denied in any binary path "timeout": {
+    "root": "privileged", // Default policy for root: privileged, user, inherit "bounding": "ignore", // Default policy for bounding: strict, ignore, inherit "wildcard-denied": "*", // Characters denied in any binary path "timeout": {
-      "type": "ppid", // Type of timeout, tty, ppid, uid "duration": "15:30:30", // Duration of the timeout "max_usage": 1 // Maximum usage before timeout expires }
+      "type": "ppid", // Type of timeout: tty, ppid, uid "duration": "15:30:30", // Duration of the timeout in HH:MM:SS format "max_usage": 1 // Maximum usage before timeout expires }
   },
   "roles": [ // Role list
     {
       "name": "complete", // Role name
-      "actors": [ // Actors granted
+      "actors": [ // Actors granted to the role
         {
-          "id": 0, // ID of the actor, could be a name "type": "user" // Type of actor, user, group },
+          "id": 0, // ID of the actor, could be a name "type": "user" // Type of actor: user, group },
         {
-          "groups": 0, // ID of the group, could be a name "type": "group"
+          "groups": 0, // ID of the group or a list of ID for AND condition "type": "group"
         },
         {